datanav/docs/configuration.rst

    * - ``recipients_property``
      - String
-     - Should contain the id of the property to look up the recpients from the entity itself (i.e for inlining the recpients).
+     - Should contain the id of the property to look up the recipients from the entity itself (i.e for inlining the recpients).
 If ``recipients`` (see abowe) is not specified, this property is mandatory and the propery referenced by it must exists and be valid for all entities.
      -